How To Accept What You Cannot Change

 We all have the power to change anything!

-Life is all about incremental modifications.
-Without them, you may miss a vast array of options that may be present beneath a situation’s surface.
+Life is all about these incremental modifications.
+Without you are missing a vast array of options.
+That may be present beneath the surface of a situation.

 It is nonsense to tell someone they can’t improve upon and influence their behaviors.

-The Serenity Prayer’s black-and-white mentality leaves no room for modification, experimentation, or nuance.
+The black-and-white mentality within the Serenity Prayer.
+Leaves no room for modification, experimentation, or nuance.
 Life isn’t that way.

 How Do You Accept the Things You Cannot Change?

-Spend time reflecting on what you can do better because of the new change in your life.
+Spend time reflecting on the things that you can do better because of the new change in your life.

 ACCEPTANCE IS FREEDOM!